Latial culture

 The Latial culture (c.
-900–700 a.C.) was an Iron Age culture of central Latium, in Central Italy, associated with the proto-Latin population, ranged approximately over ancient Old Latium.
+900–700 BCE) was an Iron Age culture of central Latium, in central Italy, associated with the proto-Latin population, ranged approximately over ancient Old Latium.
 The Apennine culture of Latium transitioned smoothly into the Latial with no evidence of an intrusive population movement.
 The population generally abandoned sites of purely economic advantage in favor of defensible sites which later became cities.
 The term pre-urban is used for this era.
 The population movement to more defensible sites may indicate an increase in marauding.
 The Iron Age Latial culture is associated with the processes of formation of the Latins, the culture was likely therefore to represent a phase of the socio-political self-consciousness of the Latin tribe, during the period of the kings of Alba Longa and the foundation of the Roman Kingdom.

 Latial culture is identified by their hut-shaped burial urns.
 Urns of the Proto-Villanovan culture are plain and biconical and were buried in a deep shaft.
 The hut urn is a round or square model of a hut with a peaked roof.
 The interior is accessed by a door on one of its sides.
 Cremation was practiced as well as burial.
 The style is distinctive.
 The hut urns were miniature versions of the huts in which the population lived, although during this period they also developed the use of stone for temples and other public buildings.